liagason/palcrypt/README.md

 # Palcrypt
-Palcrypt - AES 256-bit Encryption for Windows
+An AES 256-bit encryption tool for Windows XP/Vista/7/8/10